 “When the oxygen gets into the wine, this chemical reaction does many things.
 It enhances the characteristics of the wine.
-It makes the smells more powerful, especially red wines so that the fruit really comes through.
+It makes the smells more powerful, especially in red wines so that the fruit really comes through.
 This also improves the taste, releasing the flavours on your palette.

 “How long a wine aerates for depends on the age and type of the wine.
 Younger wines need more time.
 It will soften the tannins and add complexity.
 Older wines, which have been maturing in the bottle, need less time.”
 He added: “In terms of the type of wine, reds, whites, roses and even sparkling wines can all benefit from aeration.
 Age will always be a factor as to how long.

 “Young reds such as those from Bordeaux, Merlot, Malbec, Cabernet Sauvignon and Syrah (Shiraz) will definitely benefit.

 “White wines such as those from Burgundy or Bordeaux, Chablis, chardonnay and even sweet whites can all be aerated to enhance their flavour.”

 Nicolas added: “The old-fashioned way of letting the wine breathe isn’t just removing the cork or unscrewing the cap but pouring it into a decanter.
 However, for some wines you can take hours to reach perfection – and who wants to wait?

 “Another option is to use an aerator, which adds oxygen to the wine as it’s poured.
 However, not all aerators replicate the right amount of oxygen needed to enrich the wine.